BerkeleyLab/Bedrock/serial_io/chitchat/chitchat_txrx_wrap.md

 * tx_transmit_en - Enables data transmission.
 Can be held high throughout.
 * tx_valid{0,1} - Qualifies tx_data{0,1} as valid and causes it to be latched internally and transmitted on the next packet.
-* rx_valid - Signals that valid return data is present in rx_data{0,1} and ready to be sampled
+* rx_valid - Signals that valid return data is present in rx_data{0,1} and ready to be sampled.
+* tx_extra_data - 128b of extra data
+             transmitted 2 Byte per frame according to local_frame_counter[2:0] in 8 consecutive packets.
+* rx_extra_data_valid - Signals that valid extra data is present in rx_extra_data and ready to be sampled.

 ## Status/Debug signals
 All of the following qualify as status/debug signals and convey useful link information and statistics.